SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 You can use the **Set-DatabaseAvailabilityGroupNetwork** cmdlet in the Exchange Management Shell to configure DAG network properties.
 For detailed steps about how to configure DAG network properties, see [Configure database availability group network properties](configure-dag-network-properties.md).
 Each DAG network has required and optional parameters to configure:

-- **Network name** A unique name for the DAG network of up to 128 characters.
+- **Network name**: A unique name for the DAG network of up to 128 characters.

-- **Network description** An optional description for the DAG network of up to 256 characters.
+- **Network description**: An optional description for the DAG network of up to 256 characters.

-- **Network subnets** One or more subnets entered using a format of  _IPAddress/Bitmask_ (for example, 192.168.1.0/24 for Internet Protocol version 4 (IPv4) subnets; 2001:DB8:0:C000::/64 for Internet Protocol version 6 (IPv6) subnets).
+- **Network subnets**: One or more subnets entered using a format of  _IPAddress/Bitmask_ (for example, 192.168.1.0/24 for Internet Protocol version 4 (IPv4) subnets; 2001:DB8:0:C000::/64 for Internet Protocol version 6 (IPv6) subnets).

-- **Enable replication** In the EAC, select the check box to dedicate the DAG network to replication traffic and block MAPI traffic.
+- **Enable replication**: In the EAC, select the check box to dedicate the DAG network to replication traffic and block MAPI traffic.
 Clear the check box to prevent replication from using the DAG network and to enable MAPI traffic.
 In the Exchange Management Shell, use the  _ReplicationEnabled_ parameter in the [Set-DatabaseAvailabilityGroupNetwork](http://technet.microsoft.com/library/5c6add57-eef9-4af5-9cf3-54fd910dfe93.aspx) cmdlet to enable and disable replication.

 > [!NOTE]
 > Disabling replication for the MAPI network doesn't guarantee that the system won't use the MAPI network for replication.
 When all configured replication networks are offline, failed, or otherwise unavailable, and only the MAPI network remains (which is configured as disabled for replication), the system uses the MAPI network for replication.